imanolvr96/parser-service/README.md

 # Parser Service

-**Parser Service** is a microservice designed to extract key information from resumes in PDF format.
-It uses Natural Language Processing (NLP) techniques to identify and structure relevant data such as name, work experience, education, skills, and more.
+**Parser Service** is a microservice designed to extract text from resumes in PDF format.
+It uses a text extractor to read the content of the PDF and then sends the extracted text to an NLP service for processing and structuring relevant data such as name, work experience, education, skills, and more.

 ## Technologies Used

 - **Java 23**: Main programming language.
 - **Spring Boot**: Framework used to build the application.
 - **Apache PDFBox**: Library for reading and extracting content from PDF files.
-- **NLP**: Natural Language Processing techniques and libraries (like Spacy, OpenNLP, etc.) for extracting structured data from text.

 ## Installation